JustTemmie/steam-presence/README.md

 then run `crontab -e` and add `@reboot  /home/USER/startup.sh` to the end of the crontab file.

-if you've done these steps the script should launch itself 120 seconds after your computer turns on, giving time enough to open discord.
+if you've done these steps the script should launch itself after your computer turns on.

 (this ends up using about 30MB of ram)